viperleed/viperleed/doc/content/basics/leed_and_leed_iv.rst

 a structure optimization (see :ref:`search<sec_search>`) using the :ref:`tensor-LEED approach<tensor_leed>`.

-For computational details please have a look at the ViPErLEED paper (**TODO**) and the original work describing TensErLEED by Blum and Heinz :cite:p:`blumFastLEEDIntensity2001a`.
+For computational details, have a look at the relevant ViPErLEED paper :cite:p:`viperleedCalc` and the original work describing TensErLEED by :cite:t:`blumFastLEEDIntensity2001a`.